ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-2. An argument erupts between two senior data-scientists regarding the choice of an approach for training of a very small medical corpus.
+Q. An argument erupts between two senior data-scientists regarding the choice of an approach for training of a very small medical corpus.
 One suggest that bagging is superior while the other suggests stacking.
 Which technique, bagging or stacking, in your opinion is superior?
 Explain in detail.
   1. Stacking since each classier is trained on all of the available data.
   2. Bagging since we can combine as many classifiers as we want by training each on a different sub-set of the training corpus.

 <details><summary><b>Answer</b></summary>